 1. Initial ideas

 You may already have some ideas in mind for a commissioned piece.
-Although most artists like to have a degree of creative flexibility, I prefer to work with my clients to come up with some initial ideas, timescales and costs.
-At this point it is also important to establish if there are any limiting parameters – for example you might have certain colour preferences or size restrictions etc. I prefer to have a face to face meeting but it is always possible to do this by phone.
+Although I like to have a degree of creative flexibility, I work with my clients to come up with initial ideas, timescales and costs.
+At this stage it’s important to establish if there are any limiting parameters.
+For example you might have certain colour preferences or size restrictions, etc. I prefer to have a face to face meeting but it is always possible to do this by phone.

 2. Working up ideas

-After the initial discussion I will work up some design options based on our conversation; design, colour, size, timescale as well as an estimated cost will all be taken into account.
+After our initial discussion I work up some design options based on our conversation; design, colour, size, timescale as well as an estimated cost for your consideration.

 3. Refining and deciding

 I would suggest a phone call or meeting to discuss your commission in more detail.
 If you are happy to proceed I will confirm the agreed brief in writing.
-A 50% deposit of the final fee would be paid before work commences; this is to cover initial design time and materials.
+A 50% deposit of the final fee would be paid before work commences to cover design time and materials.

 4. Keeping you updated

 Depending on the scale of the project I like to keep my clients updated on progress and contact you once the work is complete.
 We can then arrange collection (or delivery).
 I’ll provide any special care instructions.
 Final payment is settled upon completion.